kplam624/Stock-Market-Analysis/README.md

 Another excel file is added for the first iteration of the script.
 A .txt file is added as well to demonstrate earlier ideas.

 The goal is to create a script using Excel VBA to analyse Stock Market data.

-With the data in the given excel file, the script creates a summary table with the following:
+*With the given excel file, the script creates a summary table with the following:

-  *The ticker symbol,
+  *The ticker symbol
-  *the yearly change,
+  *the yearly change
   *the percent change
   *total stock volume
+*Good times

 # Submission
 Within the submission foldier, contains the final iteration of script along with screenshots of the script being run on the excel file.